signavio/connector-examples/java/database-update/README.md

 connector-# \i src/main/sql/create-table.postgresql.sql
 ```

-Use Maven to run the application locally, passing the database connection URI as a system property.
+Set an environment variable to the database connection URI.

-    mvn compile exec:java -Ddatabase.uri="jdbc:postgresql://localhost/connector?user=connector&password=password"
+    export JDBC_DATABASE_URL="jdbc:postgresql://localhost/connector?user=connector&password=password"

-To use a database other than MySQL, add its JDBC driver as a Maven dependency in `pom.xml`.
+To use a database other than MySQL or PostgreSQL, add its JDBC driver as a Maven dependency in `pom.xml`, and change the URL environment variable accordingly.

 ## Installation (Heroku/PostgreSQL)

 To install on Heroku, using a default PostgreSQL database:

-1. Copy this `database-update` directory somewhere else that isn’t in a git repository.
+1. Copy this `database-update` directory somewhere else that isn’t in a git repository, to avoid trying to deploy this whole `connector-examples` repository.
 1. Deploy the application to Heroku
    ```
    git init